pimeys/rust-web-push/README.md

 `hyper-client` feature.
 Custom clients can be made using the `request_builder` module.

 Library tested with Google's and Mozilla's push notification services.
 Also verified to work on Edge.

+Openssl is needed to build.
+Install `openssl-dev` or equivalent on *nix, or `openssl` using `vcpkg` on Windows.
+A nix script is also available.

 Debugging
 --------